15 best beaches near Bristol under 90 minutes away

 As it’s National Trust protected, there is parking (free for NT members), as well as a National Trust shop and cafe right next to this part of the beach, plus some stinky toilets should you need them.

-Distance from Bristol: around 60 minutes by car.
+Distance from Bristol to beach: around 60 minutes by car.

 Berrow Beach, North Somerset

-Leading on from Brean Beach and stretching for miles – 6.5 to be exact – is sand dune-flanked Berrow Beach, a popular spot for dog walkers, horse riders and windsurfers.
+Leading on from Brean Beach and stretching for 6.5 miles, is sand dune-flanked Berrow Beach, a popular spot for dog walkers, horse riders and windsurfers.
 Views out to sea gaze over the island of Steep Holm and Flat Holm, which can both be visited on scheduled boat trips.
 Back on shore, look out for the shipwreck of the Norwegian barque SS Nornen (best seen at low tide), which met its fate in 1897 and is an exciting discovery for imaginative pirate lovers.

 Again, this part of North Somerset coastline is known for its mudflats, so look for the warning signage against swimming and do be careful at low tide when they’re exposed.
 Cars can park on the beach and parking charges are taken manually from the kiosk near the coast road.